YINI-lang/YINI-spec/YINI-Specification.md

 v1.0.0 RC 5 + UPDATES, 2026-xx-xx
 - **Changed:** The `#` character now always begins a comment outside string literals.
 No whitespace is required before or after `#`.
 - **Added:** Added the explicit hexadecimal notation `hex:` as an alternative to `0x...`.
-The `hex:` prefix is case-insensitive and may be followed by optional horizontal whitespace.
+The `hex:` prefix is case-insensitive and MUST be followed immediately by hexadecimal digits or an allowed digit separator.
 - **Removed:** Support for `#` as a hexadecimal number prefix was removed.
 Hexadecimal numbers MUST instead be written using `0x...` or the explicit `hex:` form.
 - **Removed:** Hyper Strings (H-Strings) were removed.
 While useful for readable long-form text, they served a narrow use case and overlapped with existing string forms.
 Their removal keeps the core language smaller, clearer, and more predictable.
 - **Added:** In lenient mode, inline object members MAY use `=` as an alternative to `:`.
 The canonical form remains `key: value`.